scrapy/scrapy/docs/README.rst

 ---------------------

 To compile the documentation you need Sphinx Python library.
-To install it and all its dependencies run
+To install it and all its dependencies run the following command from this dir

 ::